mmazzarolo/just-tap/README.md

 ### Typescript, Redux & Immer

 There's not too much to say here, I liked [typesafe-actions](https://github.com/piotrwitek/typesafe-actions) way more then expected (the docs are great and the maintainer is doing a really great job).
-With [typesafe-actions](https://github.com/piotrwitek/typesafe-actions), [Immer](https://github.com/mweststrate/immer), [Redux-React-Hook](), and [a small custom action mapper](./src/utils/useMappedActions) I've been able to achieve a great Redux type coverage without all the classic Redux boilerplate.
+With [typesafe-actions](https://github.com/piotrwitek/typesafe-actions), [immer](https://github.com/mweststrate/immer), [redux-react-hook](), and [a small custom action mapper](./src/utils/useMappedActions) I was been able to achieve a great Redux type coverage without all the classic Redux boilerplate.
-I'm also glad I used Redux-Saga for handling the game events/timings because... almost the entire logic of the game is contained in a single saga which controls the game flow; the components just "react" to it:
+I'm also glad I used [redux-saga](https://github.com/redux-saga/redux-saga) for handling the game events/timings because... almost the entire logic of the game is contained in a single saga which controls the game flow; the components just "react" to it:

 ```javascript
 export const runRoundSaga = function*() {